 I don’t think so.
 It would make more sense (and consume a lot less in time and resources) for that alien race to shoot for full mobility, in order to move from star to star as needed.
 They would become a space-faring race, building either groups-small or populations-large spacecraft and living off space like nomadic tribesmen, transiting to solar systems whose star could provide them energy, and perhaps planets that they could mine for needed resources; and when the star no longer suited them (about to nova or collapse, or simply putting out too many unpredictable flares of energy and particles), they would gather enough energy and resources to sustain them as they head out to the next system.

 Stephen Hawking once said about alien travelers: “I imagine they might exist in massive ships, having used up all the resources from their home planet.
 Such advanced aliens would perhaps become nomads, looking to conquer and colonize whatever planets they can reach.”
-Blatant name-dropping aside, I agree with his idea of interstellar nomads, though not with his impression that they would be star-faring marauders: It’s unlikely that our wild, dangerous, oxygen-rich planet would be anything but an incredible curiosity to them; but scattered throughout our system are greater resources, mostly easier to get, than those on Earth (including water, you sci-fi movie hacks).
-They might arrive in our solar system and plunder the asteroids and a few of Jupiter’s moons, but they’d probably just monitor Earth from orbit or ground-based outposts, likely to add alien life knowledge (and wildlife footage) to their libraries.
+Blatant name-dropping aside, I agree with his idea of interstellar nomads, though not with his impression that they would be star-faring marauders: Because they would surely need to conserve their energy and resources as a matter of survival, and as war is an energy- and resource-intensive business, they would surely avoid any efforts, like wars, that unnecessarily waste valuable resources.
+It’s unlikely that our wild, dangerous, oxygen-rich planet would be anything but an incredible curiosity to them; but scattered throughout our system are greater resources, mostly easier to get, than those on Earth (including water, you sci-fi movie hacks).
+They might arrive in our solar system and safely plunder the asteroids and a few of Saturn and Jupiter’s moons, but they’d probably just monitor Earth from orbit or ground-based outposts, likely to add alien life knowledge (and wildlife footage) to their libraries.
 Maybe, if we’re lucky, they’d leave an outpost behind when they move on, and we might learn something about them.

 This point is so important that it should be added as a variable to the Drake Equation (the formula used to predict the possibility of other intelligent life in the cosmos).
 One element in the Drake Equation is the state of a world’s habitability.
 But if you take into account that a race may have evolved and departed a planet or system before it became uninhabitable, then the habitability variable must be expanded to include planets that may at one time have been habitable enough for long enough to spawn a race, even if it is no longer habitable.
 So habitability becomes a limited span, long enough for a race to develop far enough to be able to leave for a new star system… but that also expands the possible number of habitable planets.